 By year three of the project, data analyses revealed that:

-- Arts Integration program had a positive statistically significant effect on student standardized state test scores compared to control schools.
+- The arts integration program had a positive statistically significant effect on student standardized state test scores as compared to control schools.

-- Schools that focused equally on both arts and arts integration programs outperformed schools that focused primarily on one of the other.
+- Schools that provided equal focus on both arts and arts integration programs outperformed schools that focused primarily on one or the other.

-- Arts Integration program decreased the achievement gap between previously rated high, average, students compared to control schools.
+- The arts integration program decreased the achievement gap among previously rated high, average, and low achieving students compared to control schools.

-- Arts Integration program teacher professional learning outcomes based on degree of participation and productivity in PD sessions correlated with student achievement in both arts learning and academic performance outcomes.
+- The arts integration program’s teacher professional learning outcomes based on degree of participation and productivity in professional development sessions correlated with student achievement in both arts learning and academic performance outcomes.

-- Arts Integration program student performance assessment ratings based on outside expert facilitation and analysis of video recorded "arts plus arts integration portfolio conferences" were linked to teachers PD outcomes and correlated with student academic achievement scores.
+- The arts integration program’s student performance assessment ratings based on outside expert facilitation and analysis of video recorded "arts plus arts integration portfolio conferences" were linked to teachers’ professional development outcomes and correlated with student academic achievement scores.

-- Stepwise regression methods also determined that arts integration learning outcomes were more predictive of academic performance than were demographic factors suchs as gender, ethnicity and socio-economic status.
+- Stepwise regression methods also determined that arts integration learning outcomes were more predictive of academic performance than were demographic factors such as gender, ethnicity and socio-economic status.